 Lendlease has commenced the development of its component of the overall CUDP, and will continue to develop the project in stages over a period of some 15-20 years.
-As per current development status of different stages in CUDP, Lendlease has obtained development consents of following stages comprising around 1,300 dwellings:
+As per current development status of different stages in CUDP, Lendlease has obtained development consents of following stages comprising around 1,250 dwellings:

 - > Stage 1

 - > Stage 2A

 - > Stage 3A

+- > 3B South

-- > Stage 2B
+- Stage 2B

 - > Stage 2C

-Lendlease has also lodged development applications for stage 3B South and stage 3C comprising nearly 650 dwellings of the overall CUDP development.
+Lendlease has also lodged development applications for stage 3C comprising up to 480 dwellings of the overall CUDP development.

-Additionally, other developers have lodged development applications for a further 824 lots (or some 850 dwellings) on land within the CUDP Concept Plan boundary that Lendlease does not own or control.
+Additionally, other developers have lodged development applications for a further 824 lots (or some 860 dwellings) on land within the CUDP Concept Plan boundary that Lendlease does not own or control.
 Figure 2-4 illustrates the indicative subdivision plan within the CUDP.

-Figure 2-4 Indicative Subdivision Plan Source: RPS (2018)
+Figure 2-4 Indicative Subdivision Plan

+Source: Lendlease (2019)